DXi Veeam Installation

 Note: The data transfer range of 2500 to 3090 is the port range allocated for Veeam.
 Other services use ports outside of this range.

-When the configuration settings are saved in the system, the configuration summary appears.
+When the configuration settings are saved in the system and complete, click Next.
+The configuration summary appears.

 Note: The Location: Path to folder dropdown in the Repository dialog dropdown will display ONLY shares created by the user via DXi GUI.
 (See DXi Configuration - Create a NAS Share.)
 It will display ALL your named NAS shares and you will need to identify the share you created in DXi Configuration - Create a NAS Share and use that share in this step.